Arietids – most active daytime meteor shower – peaks June 7, 2023

 For many years, no one knew the parent comet for the Arietids.
 Then, in May 1986, this author, Don Machholz, discovered a comet that became known as 96P/Machholz.
 This comet might be directly involved with this meteor shower, or the shower’s source might be a part of the Machholz Complex.
 The Machholz Complex is a combination of two comet groups, eight meteor showers and at least one asteroid all associated with Comet 96P/Machholz.

-Bottom line: The Arietids are mostly a daytime meteor shower, but the radiant rises in the dark hour before dawn.
-The Arietids peak on the morning of June 7, 2022.
+Bottom line: The Arietids are mostly a daytime meteor shower, but the radiant rises in the last dark hour before dawn.
+The Arietids peak on the morning of June 7, 2023.
+Moonlight may interfere.
 Face east, and watch for meteors shooting up from the horizon.